EtheaDev/SKIAShellExtensions/README.md

 4. If you want to continue to change code and rebuild the dll, Unregister the dlls and beware to close all Explorer instances.

 ## Release Notes ##

+12 Mar 2023: ver.
+1.4.0
+- Added "inverse" animation to Preview and Editor

 27 Feb 2023: ver.
 1.3.0
 - Updated to Skia4Delphi 4.1.1